dougeby/IntuneDocs/intune/reports-proc-get-a-link-powerbi.md

 ## Next steps

 You can find the answers to questions about your environment such as the number of devices enrolled by day over the last week.
 You can gain insight into your Intune tenant and client population using the reports using the Intune Data Warehouse Power BI file (pbix) retrieved from the blade in Azure.
 However, Intune provides a number of additional ways to extend or reuse the data.
-There is a lot more that you can do with Power BI and the Intune Data warehouse API, for example:
+There is a lot more that you can do with Power BI and the Intune Data Warehouse API, for example:

 <!-- -  You can use Power BI Desktop to create additional report types with your data.
 For example, you could create a custom chart representing the ratio of device manufactures in your enterprise.
 For more information about creating custom reports with Power BI and the Intune Data Warehouse, see `BLOG POST ON POWER BI`. -->
  -  Your tenant data is organized to help you pull insight from your data.
 For more information about how the data is organized, see [Data Warehouse Data Model](reports-ref-data-model.md).